How Long Does Alcohol Stay in Your Breast Milk?

 If you have one drink, wait at least two hours after you finish it before you nurse your baby.

-If you’ve had more to drink, multiply the number of drinks by 2 hours.
+If you’ve had more to drink, multiply the amount of drinks by 2 hours.

 Your blood alcohol level will be at its highest 30 to 90 minutes after you drink, so 2 hours is a “safe” time frame to stick by.